 What research is being done?

-The NINDS conducts and supports a wide range of studies that explore the complex mechanisms of early neurological development.
-The knowledge gained from these fundamental studies provides the foundation for understanding how this process can go awry and offers hope for new ways to treat and prevent brain birth defects, including craniosynostosis.
+The mission of the National Institute of Neurological Disorders and Stroke (NINDS) is to seek fundamental knowledge about the brain and nervous system, and to use that knowledge to reduce the burden of neurological disease.
+The NINDS conducts and supports a wide range of studies that explore the complex mechanisms of brain development.
+The knowledge gained from these fundamental studies provides the foundation for understanding how this process can change and offers hope for new ways to treat and prevent birth defects that can prevent normal brain development, such as craniosynostosis.

 Source: National Institutes of Health; National Institute of Neurological Disorders and Stroke